mariadb-corporation/MaxScale/Documentation/Routers/ReadConnRoute.md

 application to be able to use distinct write and read ports.

-To configure a read-only service that tolerates primary failures, we first need to add a new section in to the configuration file.
+To configure a read-only service that tolerates primary failures, we first need to add a new section into the configuration file.

 ```
 [Read-Service]